E3SM-Project/e3sm_to_cmip/scripts/README.md

 # e3sm_to_cmip

-The `stage.py` script stage files from a zstash archive that match a list of components or file patterns, and transfers the staged in files to a Globus endpoint for further processing.
+The `stage.py` script stages files from a zstash archive that match a list of components or file patterns, and transfers the staged in files to a Globus endpoint for further processing.

 The script depends on [zstash][zstash] and [Globus SDK][globussdk] Python packages.
 All messages are written to a logger.
 By default, the logging level is set to `INFO`, and can be changed by setting the `LOGLEVEL` environment variable.